Public health act funeral policy

 They would also be responsible for the costs.
 You can check if you are entitled to help with funeral costs through a:

-• accessing financial assistance schemes
+• accessing financial assistance schemes and

-• lower-cost options
+• lower-cost options.

 We will make the necessary arrangements and arrange the public health funeral if: